-During the 2018-2019 season in Chicago, he will appear as the Master of Ceremonies in Cendrillon and the Marquis d’Obigny in La traviata.
-He will also understudy Schaunard in La bohème and the King in Cendrillon.
-Orchestral debuts include the Guide in Bernstein’s Wonderful Town with Ludovic Morlot and the Seattle Symphony, and Bob or the Thief in The Old Maid and the Thief with the Grant Park Music Festival.
-He will also present a series of songs with the Chicago Symphony Orchestra to celebrate the 100th Anniversary of the Armistice that ended World War I.
+During the 2018-2019 season in Chicago, Mr. Kenney appeared as the Master of Ceremonies in Cendrillon and the Marquis d’Obigny in La traviata, while covering Schaunard in La bohème and the King in Cendrillon.
+Orchestral debuts included the Guide in Bernstein’s Wonderful Town with Ludovic Morlot and the Seattle Symphony, and Bob or the Thief in Menotti’s The Old Maid and the Thief with the Grant Park Music Festival.
+He also presented a series of songs with the Chicago Symphony Orchestra to celebrate the 100th Anniversary of the Armistice that ended World War I.

-In the 2017-2018 season, Chris Kenney was a member of the Washington National Opera’s Domingo-Cafritz Young Artist Program.
-While there, he performed Figaro in Il Barbiere di Siviglia, the Businessman in The Little Prince, Pa Zegner in the world-premiere of Missy Mazzoli’s Proving Up at the Kennedy Center.
+Mr. Kenney was member of Washington National Opera’s Domingo-Cafritz Young Artist Program during the 2017-2018 season, where he performed the title role in Il barbiere di Siviglia, the Businessman in Rachel Portman’s The Little Prince, and Pa Zegner in the world-premiere of Missy Mazzoli’s Proving Up at the Kennedy Center.
 Additionally, he was a featured soloist in Bernstein’s Songfest with the National Symphony Orchestra under the direction of Leonard Slatkin.

 A native of Hawley, Minnesota, Chris Kenney is a three-time winner of the Metropolitan Opera National Council District Auditions and winner of the 2014 Alltech Vocal Scholarship Competition.
-He completed his undergraduate work at Concordia College, received his master’s at the University of Kentucky, and did post-graduate work at Philadelphia’s Academy of Vocal Arts.
+He completed his undergraduate work at Concordia College, received his master’s degree at the University of Kentucky, and did post-graduate work at Philadelphia’s Academy of Vocal Arts.

 “The high point of this work was the paired, seething anger of baritone Christopher Kenney and soprano Leah Hawkins in ‘I, Too, Sing America / Okay ‘Negroes’,’ sung to poetry by Langston Hughes and June Jordan, respectively.”